Top of page

 • Dispose of the used needle and syringe carefully in a ‘sharps bin’.
 Your hospital should give you this.

+It may seem daunting to give yourself an injection, but they are easy and safe to give, and usually painless.
 Cancer Research UK have a useful video of how to give yourself an injection under your skin.

 Back to top